 If you’re looking to get a headshot done, you might also need to print it.
 Yes, even today some professions will require printed headshots.
-Actors often need to provide prints for certain casting calls.
+Actors headshots are sometimes needed as prints for certain agent or casting opportunities.
 Real estate agents also print headshots for brochures and business cards.
 There are various other situations where you might need to print.
 So, is matte or glossy better, or is there a third choice?

 Getting right to the answer, matte paper is usually better than glossy but luster or semi-glossy is usually best overall.
 This stated, there is no set rule for all industries.
 So, it is usually advised to investigate what is the norm for the industry you plan to use them in.

 Glossy prints can have more contrast and can help the images stand out, particularly if most people use matte or luster paper.
 So, glossy isn’t without consideration.
 Matte finishes tend to hide fingerprints and other foreign stains much better.
 Luster paper is somewhere in between.
-So, it can offer the best of both worlds.
+So, it can offer the best of both worlds of glossy or matte.